Hong Kong Med J 2017;23:Epub 10 Mar 2017

 The femoral component was the SL-Plus stem, a cementless, rectangular, dual-tapered straight stem made of a wrought Ti-6Al-7Nb alloy with a microporous surface roughness of 4-6 µm (Smith & Nephew Orthopaedics AG; Rotkreuz, Switzerland; Fig 1).
 The femoral head with a diameter of 28 mm was made of high-grade alumina ceramics (the third-generation alumina ceramics).
 The edges of the SL-Plus stem were rounded to reduce the occurrence of distal femoral cortical thickening.
 The combination of polyethylene inlay with the 28-mm diameter ceramic femoral head constituted the ceramic-on-polyethylene bearing surface.

 Figure 1.
-Photographs showing the Bicon-Plus cup with ceramic-on-polyethylene bearings and the SL-Plus stem
+The Bicon-Plus cup with ceramic-on-polyethylene bearings and the SL-Plus stem

 Reproduced with permission from Smith & Nephew Orthopaedics AG